West Indies crushes England in 3rd test to win series 1-0 | Sports-Games

 West Indies captain Kraigg Brathwaite was 20 not out and John Campbell undefeated on 6.When England resumed on 103-8, it was already on the brink of defeat with a lead of only 10 runs with just two wickets in hand in its second innings.

 When England resumed on 103-8, it was already on the brink of defeat with a lead of only 10 runs with just two wickets in hand in its second innings.
-The visitors lasted another 11 overs in the opening session with Kemar Roach (2-10) taking both England wickets — Chris Woakes (19) and Jack Leach (4).
+The visitors lasted another 11 overs in the opening session with Kemar Roach (2-10 off 9.2 overs) taking both England wickets — Chris Woakes (19) and Jack Leach (4).
+It took almost 45 minutes for West Indies to break up England's ninth-wicket partnership, with a stunning reaction catch from Jason Holder doing the job.
+Woakes middled Roach's first ball as it went down the leg side and Holder flung out a hand and plucked the ball out of the air at leg gully.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)